fsilva-coolblue/wiki-git-github/git_branching.md

   ```

   In both cases, if you don't specify a file, git will ask you to run the merge
-  tool in each of the relevant files (conflicted for `mergetool`, all of them
+  tool in each of the relevant files (conflicted files for `mergetool`, all of them
   for `difftool`).
   For more information, check these links:
   * [Documentation about difftool](http://git-scm.com/docs/git-difftool.html)